Friday, May 26, 2017

 -We face judgment with God the moment we die (Hebrews 9:27).
 Hence, our fate is eternally sealed at them moment of physical death.
 While some people enter into the presence of God in the heaven, those who were unfaithful to Him in this life will end up in a state of eternal condemnation by God in hell (2 Thessalonians 1:8-10).
 References to the "soul" do not always refer to the immaterial aspects of man (Psalm 42:5; 43:5).

 -There is a temporary heaven and hell that exists until the final resurrection (2 Corinthians 12:4; Revelation 1:18; 20:13-14).
-In the resurrection, each person's "sleeping" body will be "awakened" and transformed into a perfected, permanent body that will be possessed by each individual for all eternity.
+In the resurrection, each person's "sleeping" body will be "awakened."
+The righteous will receive perfected, permanent bodies that will be possessed for all eternity.
 People who are accepted into heaven after judgment will be allowed into the new heavens and earth (Revelation 21:1-5).
 Those in Hades will be thrown into the lake of sulfur and fire (Revelation 20:11-15).

 • For Christians, to be absent from the body is to be present with the Lord (2 Corinthians 5:6-8; Philippians 1:23):